 Each service power participant maintains full control and responsibility for its existing and future resources to meet its electric power and energy requirements.
 A service power participant may terminate participation by giving two years' written notice to MEAN.
-One service power participant terminated participation in November 2019; therefore, MEAN had seven and eight service power participants as of March 31, 2020 and 2019, respectively.
+MEAN had seven service power participants as of March 31, 2021 and 2020.

 MEAN provides scheduling services in Southwest Power Pool's (SPP) Integrated Marketplace (IM) for three of the service power participants.
-Two additional municipal utilities have entered into market assistance agreements in SPP with MEAN.
+Two additional municipal utilities have entered into market assistance agreements with MEAN for services in SPP.
 Under the scheduling service and market assistance agreements, MEAN is paid an administrative fee for the services provided.
 The administrative fee is included in other operating revenues on the statements of revenues, expenses and changes in net position.
 MEAN has contracted to collect and receive applicable payments for the municipalities participating in SPP IM and remit funds received to the municipalities and payments collected to SPP and other transmission providers, as applicable.
 Since MEAN is only acting as an agent, these amounts are not reflected as revenue or expense in the statements of revenues, expenses and changes in net position.
-The net amounts collected and received totaled approximately \$1,334,000 and \$1,297,000 during 2020 and 2019, respectively.
+The net amounts collected and received totaled approximately \$5,881,000 and \$1,334,000 during 2021 and 2020, respectively.